ldbc/ldbc_graphalytics_platforms_graphblas/README.md

 docker build . --tag ldbc/graphalytics-graphblas
 ```

-The compilation takes approx. 15-30 minutes.
+Depending on the number of CPU cores and the speed of your internet connection, building the image takes approx. 3-30 minutes.